Deftu/Deftbin/README.md

 Note:
 - The `main` branch is the latest stable release.
 - The `dev` branch is the latest development version.
-- You need Python 3.6 or higher and Node.js 12 or higher to run Deftbin.
+- You need Node.js 12 or higher to run Deftbin.

 ### Basic